How Much Is 50 Dimes

 Q: Can I exchange 50 dimes for a $5 bill at a bank?

 A: Yes, most banks will readily exchange 50 dimes (or any other combination of coins or bills) for a $5 bill.
-This is a standard service offered by banks to facilitate the exchange of currency.
+This is a standard service offered by banks to allow the exchange of currency.

 Q: Are all dimes made of the same material?